-- Student has violated the Academic Integrity and/or Student Code of Conduct policies. - Issues related to unprofessional conduct (e.g., clinical/professional/academic suitability) have been documented by a Statement of Concern or a record of advisement. - The cumulative G.P.A. is below 3.0. - The G.P.A. for any semester falls below 3.0. - There is more than one grade of "Incomplete" on a student record. - There are two or more "Statements of Concern" in one semester. - The student does not meet the standards established by an academic program to begin clinical/professional experience. - There is a grade of "C-" or below in any course. - There are two or more grades of "C" in a given semester. - Follow-up to a previous SERC meeting is recommended.
+- Student has violated the Academic Integrity and/or Student Code of Conduct policies. - Issues related to unprofessional conduct (e.g., clinical/professional/academic suitability) have been documented by a Statement of Concern or a record of advisement. - The cumulative G.P.A. is below 3.0. - The G.P.A. for any semester falls below 3.0. - There is more than one grade of "Incomplete" on a student record. - There are two or more "Statements of Concern" in one semester. - The student does not meet the standards established by an academic program to begin clinical/professional experience. - There is a grade of C- (in MA programs) or B- (in Doctoral programs) or below in any course. - There are two or more grades of C in a given semester. - Follow-up to a previous SERC meeting is recommended.

-After meeting with the student, SERC will either recommend a remediation plan to further assist that student in achieving and maintaining satisfactory progress or recommend dismissal.
-The SERC Chair will make the final decision.
+After meeting with the student, SERC will either develop a remediation plan to further assist that student in achieving and maintaining satisfactory progress or recommend dismissal.
+The Department Chair will make the final decision.
 The final decision is communicated to the student by letter from the Department Chair.
-The written summary of the committee's evaluation and recommendations, and the SERC Chair decision become part of the student's file.
-Copies are maintained by the SERC Chair, Department Chair, Academic Advisor and the Registration Office to be maintained in the student's file.
+The written summary of the committee's evaluation and recommendations, and the Department Chair's decision become part of the student's file.
+Copies are maintained by the SERC Chair, Department Chair, Academic Advisor and the Registration Office.